Julian Wruck: Achievements

 In 2010, Wruck won bronze at the IAAF World Junior Championships in Moncton, Canada.
-He was then selected to compete in the Commonwealth Games in Delhi and made the finals despite being Australia’s youngest male Athletics competitor at 19 years and 89 days.
+He was then selected to compete in the Commonwealth Games in Delhi and made the finals despite being Australia's youngest male Athletics competitor at 19 years and 89 days.
 He also claimed the Australian U20 Discus record.

-In his 2011 sophomore year, Wruck won the prestigious NCAA Division 1 Men’s Discus title with a throw of 61.81m.
+In his 2011 sophomore year, Wruck won the prestigious NCAA Division I Men's Discus title with a throw of 61.81m.
 At a meet in Geelong in December 2011, Wruck threw a personal best of 65.78m, 2.3 metres further than his previous PB, which was also a new Queensland record and an Olympic A qualifier.
 It was at that time the furthest distance thrown by an Australian male discus thrower on Australian soil.

 Returning to Melbourne for the Olympic selection trials in March 2012, Wruck threw 61.54m in difficult conditions to win the competition, defeating reigning champion Benn Harradine (60.51m), and securing his place on the Australian Olympic team to compete in London that year.

-Of the 41 competitors in the Men’s Discus at the Olympics, Wruck was third youngest at just 21 years of age.
+Of the 41 competitors in the Men's Discus at the Olympics, Wruck was third youngest at just 21 years of age.
 His preparation for the games was greatly hampered by a serious bout of Glandular Fever (Infectious Mononucleosis) which stripped 30 kg from his frame and left him severely weakened.
 He finished 28th overall.

-Wruck’s most successful year came in 2013, where in the US College Division 1 system he claimed John Godina’s UCLA and Pac-12 Records, and Hannes Hopley’s all time NCAA record.
+Wruck's most successful year came in 2013, where in the US College Division 1 system he claimed John Godina’s UCLA and Pac-12 Records, and Hannes Hopley’s all time NCAA record.
 A big highlight was "...his performance at the exhibition Claremont Throws meet the week prior, where he uncorked the best throw ever by a collegian with a 223-7 (68.16m) mark, and won his second NCAA discus title.
 He finished the season not only undefeated but nearly untouchable in eight collegiate events in 2013, registering the top 27 throws by any collegian in 2013."
 Finally, after being nominated for the Bowerman Award for the best male Track and Field Athlete of the Year in the US Collegiate system, Wruck was selected as a finalist (final 3) and was voted number one in the Bowerman Fan Vote.

 In Australia, he claimed his first Open Australian Discus Title with a World Championship A Qualifying distance over 66m, gaining an automatic qualification to the World Athletics Championships in Moscow.
 At the 2013 IAAF World Athletics Championships Wruck finished in 11th position.
 In 2013, Julian Wruck ranked 4th on the IAAF world list of Men's Discus Throwers.
 He competed at the 2014 Commonwealth Games.